 We recognise stress with heavy breathing, increased heart rate and sometimes increased blood pressure.
 These are the signals sent by the nervous system and adrenal glands to the body during a stressful instance.
 Cortisol, the stress hormone increases heart rate, delivers oxygen and glucose to important muscles of the body for preparation.
 This makes the body give lower priority to functions like digestion since it is less urgent during this time.
 Immune system is activated and heart moves into overdrive to support the body.
 Constant exposure to such stressful physiological responses over a period of time can then become a health problem.

 Stress and digestion

 When the central nervous system shuts down digestion, contraction of the digestive muscles and digestive secretions are slowed down.
-After the stressful period, body gets on ‘recovery mode’.
-During this phase, appetite is increased and food cravings could set in.
-Metabolic rate drops and body conserves energy due to which one could experience weight gain especially around the abdomen.
+After the stressful period, the body gets on ‘recovery mode’.
+During this phase, the appetite increases and food cravings could set in.
+The metabolic rate drops and the body conserves energy due to which one could experience weight gain especially around the abdomen.
 Increased cortisol levels also could lead to weight gain.
 Chronic stress over a long period could suppress appetite and lead to weight loss.

 Foods that can worsen stress

 - Sugary and fatty foods– It is common to crave for your favourite sugary or fatty foods during periods of anxiety assuming it would relieve the tension.
 Missing meals, especially breakfast, leads to increased sugar cravings as well.
 Consumption of sugary foods, then gives instant relief but when the sugar rush reduces, it increases irritability and craving.
 Processed fatty foods could increase risk of depression by 58% as per the British Journal of Psychiatry.
 Hydrogenated and oxidised fat in processed foods can block the production of essential fats. essential fats are required for nerve health and cell membrane protection.
 Wholesome foods are preferable over processed fatty or sugary foods to manage stress.